Sirius-Splash/bo-server/README.md

    - `git rebase master`
    - Run your code again to confirm that it still functions
 6. Make a pull request
+   - Use the name of your trello ticket in your PR title and move the ticket to the "Staged for review" list
+   - Put any additional notes (potential conflicts, scoping comments, compatibility issues) in the PR body